 Philadelphia County residents are represented in the Pennsylvania General Assembly by state senators and representatives and in the U.S. House by three congressional members (House Districts 2, 3 and 5).
-Not sure which state House or Senate district you live in?
+Not sure which district you live in?
 Find out online.
-View the new 2018 congressional maps.
+Use this Digital Ballot Tool to build and save your personal ballot BEFORE heading to the polls.

 Live Turnout Tracking

 Help SixtySixWards blogger Jonathan Tannen track Philadelphia election turnout in real time!
 When you vote, just record what voter number of the day you are for your division (you'll be able to see that number when you sign in).
-Then fill it in here!
+Help track turnout on November 6!

 IMPORTANT ELECTION DAY INFORMATION